-Though this may seem strange, human bodies are actually made, according to recent estimates, of about as many bacteria and other microorganisms as regular human cells.
+Though this may seem strange, human bodies are actually made, according to

 In the colon alone — the tract that contains the largest number of bacterial cells — there are approximately 38 trillion bacteria.